 This savoury pumpkin hummus recipe was originally posted in October 2016, but has been updated with new pictures, some new recipe text (along with some original text) and recipe tweaks.

 I had to pick up more Halloween treats this weekend because I only had about half left.
-I think there is someone sneaking into my pantry and eating chips…
+I think someone is sneaking into my pantry and eating chips, LOL.

 Seriously though, I think I buy lots of treats just because I know I’m totally gonna be into them before Halloween.